DukeJeans/firebase-db-seeder/readme.md

     };
     ```

-2. Upload an Admin SDK key from the same Firebase project through your service account UI.
+2. Upload anAdmin SDK key file into the root directory called `adminsdk-key.json` from the same Firebase project through your service account UI.

     ```json
     {